nexum-dev/basic-auth-middleware/README.md

 Features:
 - Basic Auth with Username, Password
-- Whitelist for Hosts (optional)
+- Whitelist for Hosts
-- Whitelist for IP-addresses (optional)
+- Whitelist for IP-addresses
-- Whitelist for IP-ranges(optional)
+- Whitelist for IP-ranges
 - specified authentication for other hosts

 ## Installation